nikkpap/The_Channelizer/README.md

 CHL → DB
 CHL → SDX

-The source format is detected automatically.
+source format is auto-detected

-The generated target file is verified before it is reported as ready.
+generated output is verified

-Different receiver formats do not contain exactly the same fields.
+target file is reported only after a successful write/check cycle

-Conversion is structural and cannot guarantee byte-for-byte equivalence with the original receiver format.
+Different receiver formats do not contain exactly the same fields, so conversion is structural, not byte-for-byte identical.

 🧩 Merge

-The_Channelizer can merge multiple receiver files using a common internal data model.
+The_Channelizer can merge multiple receiver files using a common internal model.

-Supported combinations include:
+Supported combinations

 DB  + DB
 DB  + SDX